tikv/tikv-dev-guide/src/get-started/debug-and-profile.md

 perf report
 ```

-An profile file is gnerated and we can see the cpu usage during perf recording.
+A profile file is generated and we can see the CPU usage during perf recording.

 Another example is generating the flame graph with perf and [FlameGraph](http://www.brendangregg.com/flamegraphs.html) tools.
-1. Firstly, download the FlageGraph code.
+1. Firstly, download the FlameGraph code.
 ```
 git clone https://github.com/brendangregg/FlameGraph.git
 ```